TezBaydu/Milestone-project-4-GraphicDesign/TEST.md

 * The user wants to:
 1. Receive notification of orders with purchase confirmation.
-    - Once purchases are made details are stored in admin and email notification sent to Designer.
+    - Once purchases are made, details are stored in admin and email notification sent to Designer.
 2. Have some detail on what is being requested to be designed.
     - Some detail on emails but to view Admin for full instruction.
 3. Be able to receive notification of contact queries directly from website.